spotify/dh-virtualenv/doc/tutorial.rst

    # Also provide a symbolic trigger for all dh-virtualenv packages
    interest dh-virtualenv-interpreter-update

+That file *must* end with a new-line – if your editor is misconfigured to eat the end of the last line in a file, you better fix that.

 Note that if you provide a custom ``postinst`` script with your package, then don't forget to put the ``#DEBHELPER#`` marker into it, else the trigger script will be missing.